KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 After some calculations it should send

-- 8 on/off gates (bool),
+- 8 on/off gates (bool)
-- channel pitchbend (14 bit),
+- 8 note frequencies with software pitchbend (14 bit)
-- channel modwheel (14 bit mapped), and
+- 8 note velocities
-- channel aftertouch (14 bit mapped)
+- channel pitchbend (14 bit)
-- MIDI controllers 70–79 (7 bit -> 14 bit mapped)

-as PWM voltages at 21 GPIO output pins.
-(Could be I'm gonna need to MUX/DEMUX at some point).
+as PWM voltages at 25 GPIO output pins.

 It also uses four Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send

-- 8 12-bit note CV voltages from 0V (MIDI note C2) to 5.0V (MIDI note C7), and
-- 8 12-bit note-on velocities between 0.0 and 5.0-ish volts.
-I probably do some velocity curving later on.

-Pitchbend, modwheel and aftertouch PWM will likely need buffering and effective low-pass filtering.

-MIDI pitch bend is translated into 12-bit DAC voltage and added to/subtracted from the note frequencies.
-At 12 bit there's likely to be audible "digital steps", so we'll see, I feed it via CV In pin to the respective VCO anyway - and maybe VCF cut-off.
-Could be I need a fifth MCP4728 for the controller outputs - don't know how crappy the PWM stuff looks on scope.
+- channel modwheel
+- channel aftertouch
+- MIDI controllers 70–79

+Since hardware PWM purportedly does higher precision I could probably get away with first order low-pass filtering.
+Gotta test this.
+If it doesn't work out I'll go the "bit spray" way.

+MIDI pitch bend is sent out as a CV additionally to do stuff with it - VCF reso comes to mind.

-Thought about implementing portamento (like PolyKit did with his DCO-8), but ...
-12 bit.
-Can always do that in discrete hardware which WILL sound better anyway.
+Thought about implementing portamento (like PolyKit did with his DCO-8), but is a bit heavy b rain stuff - not my forté, worst case I just steal it from PolyKit :) Nah, kidding.
+I think it sounds better in hardware anyway.

+There are the roots of a Arpeggiator idea in the code.
+But it's time to get the whole monster alive, first.

 If you want to buy me a beer to get going (maybe my struggling helps other n00bs in need), you could do so here and earn my undying gratitude: https://www.buymeacoffee.com/synthiy